microsoft/debug-adapter-protocol/specification.md

 The Debug Adapter Protocol defines the protocol used between an editor or IDE and a debugger or runtime.

+The change history of the specification can be found [here](./changelog).
 ## <a name="Base_Protocol" class="anchor"></a>Base Protocol

 ### <a name="Base_Protocol_ProtocolMessage" class="anchor"></a>ProtocolMessage